Horil-Sahu/JPDB-Practice/README.md

-In this project we use jsonpowerdb is used to easy and flowlessly store the data. benifit of jsonpowerdb is we do not need to code multiple lines as the js from login2explore is already provided this make working with JPDB very easy even easy than writing code in html😅
+In this project we use jsonpowerdb is used to easy and flowlessly store the data. benifit of jsonpowerdb is we do not need to code multiple lines as the js from login2explore is already provided this make working with JPDB very easy even easy than writing code in html.